WICG/webpackage/draft-yasskin-dispatch-web-packaging.md

 People with expensive or intermittent internet connections are used to sharing files via P2P links and shared SD cards.
 They should be able to install web applications they received this way.
-Installing a web application requires a TLS-type guarantee that it came from and can use data owned by a particular origin.
+Installing a web application requires a guarantee of the same kind as an HTTPS connection that it came from and can use data owned by a particular origin.

 ### Snapshot packages